Integrable almost complex structures in principal bundles and holomorphic curves: Integrability and induced metrics on the base

-since this will imply that $F_A = \frac{1}{2} [\alpha \wedge \alpha]$.
-Indeed this then follows by the formula (\ref{FnablaA}) and the fact that $\mathfrak{ad}$ is injective, since surely $so(3)$ is without non-trivial center.
-We calculate now the right side of the last equation, using the above notations.
+as the Theorem will follow, because this will imply that $F_A = \frac{1}{2} [\alpha \wedge \alpha]$, yielding the second integrability equation.
+That this indeed implies $F_A = \frac{1}{2} [\alpha \wedge \alpha]$ follows from the formula (\ref{FnablaA}) and the fact that $\mathfrak{ad}$ is injective, since surely $\so(3)$ has trivial center.
+We calculate now the right hand side of the last equation, using the above notations: